Abesuden/sandbox/Cython/README.md

 | .html| shared object file | Cython -a |

 > The html file is a useful UI for understanding the conversion from python to C.

+## Benifits

+Cython is known as "Python but faster" and for that reason many developers may turn to Cython instead of Python.
+However, Cython is fast only becasue it generates the C coding language from the Python syntax.
+Thus, execution times are faster then Python for obvious reasons.
+So to provide a testing grounds, there is a [timeComparison_Experiment](GitHub.com/abesuden/sandbox/Cython/timeComparison_Experiment) folder set up for comparision purposes.
+However, writing a program in C is always better (excluding optimizations that Cython makes).